NExT-GPT/NExT-GPT/data/DATA_README.md

 #### MosIT Data
-We provide the detailed prompts for constructing and preprocessing the MosIT dataset, kindly refer to [construction directory](IT_data/MosIT_data/construction). s
+We provide the detailed prompts for constructing and preprocessing the MosIT dataset, kindly refer to [construction directory](IT_data/MosIT_data/construction).

 ### T+X-T Data

-We leverage [alpaca](https://huggingface.co/datasets/tatsu-lab/alpaca), [llava-150k](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K) and [videochat](https://huggingface.co/datasets/OpenGVLab/VideoChat2-IT) for instruction fine-tuning.
+We also leverage [alpaca](https://huggingface.co/datasets/tatsu-lab/alpaca), [llava-150k](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K) and [videochat](https://huggingface.co/datasets/OpenGVLab/VideoChat2-IT) for instruction fine-tuning.